DukeLearningInnovation/portfolio/.github/ISSUE_TEMPLATE/sprint-planning.md

 ---
 name: Sprint Planning
-about: Describe this issue template's purpose here.
+about: Add a sprint planning

 ---